-All staff also need to be alert to the specific needs of those pupils who have special educational needs and/or disabilities, including young carers.
-The School recognises that children with special educational needs and disabilities can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children (this will include extra support in boarding houses, support from medical centre staff, and also from teachers during lessons and through counselling, if required).Those with SEND may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.
-Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL as appropriate.
+All staff also need to be alert to the specific needs of those pupils who have special educational needs and/or disabilities (SEND), including young carers.
+The College recognises that children with SEND can be more prone to abuse and will consider extra pastoral support for those children (this will include extra support in boarding houses, support from medical centre staff, and also from teachers during lessons and through counselling, if required).
+Those with SEND may not outwardly show signs of abuse and/or may have difficulties in communicating about abuse or neglect.
+Staff will support such pupils in expressing any concerns they may have on CPOMs and will be particularly vigilant to any signs or indicators of abuse, discussing this with their Section DSL as appropriate.